Haniwa Terracotta Dancers: Characteristics

 Haniwa are commonly representations with a high level of abstraction.
 However, these two figures were created with an exceptional degree of abstraction.
 Both are standing statues, with clay sticks for arms, that lack the lower part of the body.
 Instead, a cylindrical tube with a rounded end for the head is used as a base.
 With the left arm raised and the right arm extended diagonally downward in front, they look, when viewed from the front, as if both arms are held in an inverted S-shape.

 Their mouths and eyes are hollowed in circles of approximately the same size, depicting as if they are wide open.
 These facial expressions are rare for haniwa.
 They also look as if they are singing while dancing.
 The constriction of a neck is not expressed, and the bridge of the nose is affixed with a single clay string extended to the forehead, making it a characteristic expression of a human.
 Clothing is not depicted in detail, either, other than a fastened waist belt.

 The smaller haniwa is plastered with clay on both sides of the head.
 Historically, this is the hairstyle of a low-ranking person known as a peasant style (with buns on each side of the head), and because it is equipped with a tool that appears to be a sickle on the back waist, it is classified as a male farmer.
 The larger haniwa has no earlobes or hair, except for a small earhole on either side of the head.
 Because these two figures form a pair, one large and one small, there is a theory that they represent a man and a woman, with the larger one being the woman.
 There is also a theory that both are male.

 In the Special Haniwa Exhibition, where the Dancing Haniwa was first shown to the public, early comments criticized them as “unskillfully made with a bizarre style.”
-They have not been classified as 'important cultural property' unlike other hanawi sculptures.
+They have not been classified as 'important cultural property' unlike other haniwa sculptures.
 Nevertheless, archaeologist Shuichi Goto later gave the opinion that "there is something to love about the childish craftsmanship.”
 Fumio Miki, also an archaeologist, wrote that “although it is unskillfully crafted, you can feel a sense of intimacy in the candid expressions.”
 Japanese art historian Seiroku Noma argues that “at first glance, this kind of expression appears to be at a primitive stage, but it is instead a result of the bold simplification of already partially developed haniwa stylization.
 This simple and bold portrayal makes it more interesting than a well-crafted haniwa.”